ValerioLembo/TheDiaTo_v1.0/README.md

 ## Usage

-1. Obtain the datasets and store them as follows.
+1. Obtain the datasets and store them as follows (the .

     a.
 The following variables are needed at the monthly resolution or higher (required variable name in brackets):